 Students arriving late to lessons, with no valid reason, will be marked as late and the number of minutes late recorded on the register.
-The Head of Year monitors each pupil and will implement a sanction to make up the time may be applied.
+The Head of Year monitors each pupil and will implement a sanction to make up the time.

-Requests for absence from school for dental appointments, visits to hospital, etc. should be addressed to the Tutor or the Attendance officer, giving at least one clear day’s notice.
+Requests for absence from school for dental appointments, visits to hospital, etc. should be addressed to the Tutor or the Attendance and Family Liaison Officer, giving at least one clear day’s notice.

 Dentists and GP surgeries etc. are used to being asked for appointments outside of school hours.
 Please request appointments that do not clash with school time.
 If an appointment can only be made during school hours, evidence of the appointment is needed to authorise the appointment as medical.
 Students should attend for all periods immediately before and after the appointment, including morning registration.